JustSleightly/SleightlyBall/README.md

 <blockquote>

-If Disable Facial Anims is enabled, Demo Mode will also disable facial animations.
+If **Disable Facial Anims** is enabled, Demo Mode will also disable facial animations.

+If **Force Gesture Tracking** is enabled, Demo Mode will also force gesture tracking.

 Adds 0 - 1 memory to your expression parameters (See **Memory Calculations** for more details).